 Santa Monica CA

 In June 1996 I participated with my father in an experimental program at New York University to develop a prototype CD for educational use.
 This used content from a slide-lecture course that my father gave at Princeton University on the engineering of the last two centuries.
 In October 1996, a foundation gave him some funding to produce a CD and I got part of the work.
-I cannot say that my aptitude for multimedia authoring was equal to my aptitude for research, and we were very fortunate that a small multimedia firm in Seattle, Mindsai, helped us to finish the project in the spring of 1998.
+I cannot say that my aptitude for multimedia authoring was equal to my aptitude for research, though, and we were very fortunate that a small multimedia firm in Seattle, Mindsai, helped us to finish the project in the spring of 1998.

 Here is a photo of me and my two nieces, Zoe and Francesca, sister-in-law Miriam, and sister Sarah.